auremoser/fellowship/log/daily_log.md

 * bikestorming crosswalk presentation about tools for survival in an inhospitable world
 * knight mozilla community call [notes](https://etherpad.mozilla.org/opennews-calls-Sept17)
 * blog about opinion taliban and crisisnet
+* wrote up new draft of libsec proposal

 TO DO